donald-torres/EventTrackerProject/README.md

    Cons -
  - I had a bit of trouble with the many to many relationship between the program and platform entities specifically pulling the mapping.
 It allowed me to to get a deeper undersanding of the language for REST repository classes.

+ ### JavaScript/AJAX Front End

+1/14/2024 - added Front End to program using JS/AJAX with full CRUD on Programs using the clickable list of available programs for updating.

+### Angular Front End

+1/21/2024 - added another Front End to the program using Angular with full CRUD on Programs using clickable images on a table to view individual programs for editing.